Bushcare FAQs

 Do I need previous experience?

-Not at all.
-Bushcare is an activity anyone can get involved in regardless of previous experience.
+Bushcare is open to all, no prior experience necessary.
 Volunteers join in for different reasons.
 Some do it to help the environment, others for the social aspect, to improve their English or simply to get out of the house.

 Ok, but what do you actually do at Bushcare?